Nagios Plugins

 4. to specify negative infinity, use "~"

-5. alert is raised if metric is outside start and end range(inclusive of endpoints)
+5. alert is raised if metric is outside start and end range (inclusive)

-6. if range starts with "@", then alert if inside this range(inclusive of endpoints)
+6. if range starts with "@", then alert if inside this range (inclusive)

-Range definition Generate an alert if x...
+Range Definition Generate an Alert if x...

 10 < 0 or > 10, (outside the range of {0 ..
 10})